New Silk Roads - Jeremiah Ikongio - The Cultural Protocols of Free Trade

 February 2020

 On October 15, 2015, a clash broke out between the residents of Okunraiye, a town in Ibeju Lekki, an area east of Lagos, and the workers of Dangote Industries Limited.
-Young members from the local community barricaded the entrance to the construction site of a new oil refinery, designed to process about 650,000 barrels of crude oil per day.
-Residents were protesting the breach of a Memorandum of Understanding agreed in 2007 between several towns in Ibeju Lekki and the Lagos State Government (LSG), along with the companies operating in the zone.
+Young members of the local community barricaded the entrance to the construction site of a new oil refinery, which was designed to process about 650,000 barrels of crude oil per day.
+Residents were protesting the breach of a Memorandum of Understanding agreed in 2007 between several towns in Ibeju Lekki and the Lagos State Government (LSG), along with the companies operating in the area.
 The protest led to the death of a manager of Lekki Worldwide International Limited and the wrongful arrest and imprisonment of the Baale, or chief, of Tiye and Mobido, two nearby towns.

 The Lagos Free Trade Zone, established in 2001, is the first privately-owned Free Economic Zone (FEZ) in Nigeria.
 Tolaram Group, a multinational corporation with headquarters in Singapore, is developing the zone, which spreads over an area of 850 hectares and is scheduled to be fully operational by 2022.
-The Lekki Deep Sea Port, which is meant to be Nigeria’s deepest port, is located within the zone, and is promoted by Tolaram Group, LGS, and the Nigerian Port Authorities in partnership with China Harbour Engineering and Louis Berger, a US-based infrastructure and development company.
+The Lekki Deep Sea Port, which is meant to be Nigeria’s deepest port, is located within the zone, and has been promoted by Tolaram Group, the LGS, and the Nigerian Port Authorities in partnership with China Harbour Engineering and Louis Berger, a US-based infrastructure and development company.
 Lekki Free Zone, on the other hand, is one of six pilot zones in Africa selected for support from the Chinese government under a special program that started in 2006 as part of China’s international program of trade and investment.6 Although their respective development plans vary, both zones aspire to blend industrial, commercial, residential, and recreational activities.

 Roadside billboard for Lekki Port.
 Photo: Jeremiah Ikongio, 2018.